 - Don’t underestimate the cold weather

 Just like every year, you should prepare for cold weather and rock your warmest winter outfit!
 It’s best to grab some foot and hand warmers at CVS or any other store to help you endure the cold temperatures while you eagerly wait for the parade to kick off.
 Ideally, you’ll also want to wear thermal clothing.
 It was a life-changer for me and totally worth every dollar!
 Remember that you’ll be standing in the same spot for quite some time making it hard for your body to generate heat.
-Last year, Thanksgiving marked the second-coldest temperatures ever recorded (19°F) for that day.
-Let’s hope for some milder temperatures in 2019!
+Check the weather beforehand as it can be very different from year to year; in 2018, Thanksgiving marked the second-coldest temperatures ever recorded (19°F) for that day whereas 2019 was one of the mildest days for parade-goers.

 If you can’t attend the parade or simply want to see more of the Thanksgiving Parade in NYC, you should know there is a way to get a preview of the balloons the day before Thanksgiving.
 The balloon inflation takes place near the American Museum of Natural History on Manhattan’s Upper West Side.
 Although the balloon inflation has become pretty popular, it’s not nearly as packed as the Thanksgiving Day Parade itself.
 Due to current safety precautions, everybody will need to be screened before entering the zone.
 This also means you may have to wait in line.
 Try to avoid bringing backpacks, umbrellas, and chairs to speed up the process.